 Headlands Center for the Arts is dedicated to providing a supportive, creative and stimulating work environment where staff and interns are encouraged to reach their full potential and are recognized for their contributions to the organization.

 Current Openings & Opportunities

-TO APPLY: Interested candidates should submit a single PDF attachment that includes both a cover letter, resume, and list of 3 references to email@example.com.
-The subject line of your email should be: Facilities Assistant/ your name
+TO APPLY: Interested candidates should submit a single PDF attachment that includes both a cover letter, with salary requirements, and resume to email@example.com.
+The subject line of your email should be: Ops Director / your name.

 Thank you in advance for your interest in Headlands Center for the Arts.
 Due to the volume of applicants, only candidates who will be invited to interview will be contacted.
 Position is open until filled.

 The Director of Operations is a key member of the senior leadership team and helps drive the strategy, organizational culture and long-term sustainability of the organization.
 The Director of Operations is responsible for overseeing the finance, human resources, facilities, operations, and kitchen functions of the organization, as well as overseeing all earned income strategies across departments.
 The Director of Operations serves as a supervisor to operations department staff members, a liaison to key Board members and volunteers, and to our partners in the Business office at the Golden Gate National Recreation Area.
 This position works closely with the program and development directors and reports directly to the Executive Director.

 - To oversee the organization’s key operational and administrative functions and departments

 - To optimize resource use and ensure the organization is running smoothly, efficiently, and strategically

 - To serve as a key member of the leadership team

 - To work collaboratively with staff across all departments